 Some researchers are of the opinion that in order to get a proper response some kind of inducement is always required.
-Inducements are broadly divided into two types :
+Inducements are broadly divided into two types:

-(a) Monetary inducement; and (6) Non-monetary inducement.
+(a) Monetary i n d u c e m e n t; and (6) N o n -monetary inducement.

-(a) Monetary inducement: In questionnaire method some inducement in the form of money may be given the respondents. to The amount is generally very small.
-It may sent to the be questionnaire respondents with the envelope containing form the or the researcher may promise to give it after the successful return of the questionnaire.
-It is always better to send the money in advance than to promise payment on return of the questionnaire.
+(a) Monetary inducement: In questionnaire method some inducement in the form of money may be given to the respondents.
+The amount is generally very small.
+It may containing sent to the respondents with envelope the questionnaire researcher may the promise to give it after the successful return of the It is always better to send the money questionnaire. advance than to promise payment on return of the questionnaire.